-Phillip Davidson is a parent and a writer, who writes about business and technology, among other topics.
+Christopher Hundley is a parent and a writer, who writes about business and technology, and other topics of interest.

 By now, we've all seen or heard about the benefits of walking 10,000 steps a day.
 And while the concept of walking 10,000 steps a day initially began in the 1960s as a marketing ploy for pedometers in Japan, doing so comes with a multitude of benefits including weight loss, improved cardiovascular performance and sleep quality, and decreased risk of chronic diseases, such as diabetes, among others.
 In recent years, the U.S. Centers for Disease Control has sounded the alarm about the dire long-term risks of a sedentary lifestyle and implemented several public health initiatives as a response.
 "10,000 steps a day" has been the centerpiece of current fitness trackers, such as Fitbit.
 And untold numbers of personal fitness vlogs, news stories, and articles have reinforced 10,00 steps as a goal for which we should all strive.